Saiyid Nurul Hasan: Political

-A secularist with an abiding faith in leftism, Hasan was a member of the Rajya Sabha from 1969 to 1978.
+A secularist with an abiding faith in leftism, Nurul Hasan was a member of the Rajya Sabha from 1969 to 1978.
 From 1971 to 1977, he was the Union Minister of State (with independent charge) for Education, Social Welfare & Culture in the Government of India.
 As India's education minister, he founded the Indian Council of Historical Research, New Delhi.
 He was also the architect behind the setting up of 27 social science research institutes in India under the aegis of the Indian Council of Social Science Research (ICSSR), New Delhi, such as the Centre for Studies in Social Sciences, Calcutta (1973).
 When he was a minister, under an act of the parliament, the funding and management of the Rampur Raza Library was given to the Government of India.
 From 1977 to 1980 he was Vice President of the Council of Scientific and Industrial Research (CSIR), New Delhi.

-He was instrumental in improving the career advancement scheme of many leftist college and university teachers in India, impacting political neutrality of education.
+He was instrumental in improving the career advancement scheme of many leftist college and university teachers in India, impacting the political neutrality of education.
 He was also instrumental in starting the 10+2+3 system of education at the High School, Junior College and undergraduate levels.
 He played a major role in tabling "Towards Equality: The Report of the Committee on the Status of Women in India (1974-5)" in parliament, which was submitted by a committee appointed by the Government of India.
 The findings of this report formed the basis for the establishment of the Centre for Women's Development Studies, Delhi.
 He served as Ambassador of India to the Soviet Union from 1983 to 1986.
 He was the Governor of West Bengal from 1986 to 1989 and then again from 1989 to 1993.
 He was the Governor of Odisha in 1989.
 As the Governor of West Bengal, he founded the Maulana Abul Kalam Azad Institute of Asian Studies, Calcutta (1993).
 He was the first President of the institute's Society.